N9EWO Review's :

 Off Air Recorder is a 70 Hour Disappointment.
 MP3 Player is a Mixed Bag, No Shuffle, No Tone Control or EQ Settings

 Receiver has a built in MP3 player and digital audio recorder.
 Out test unit had 1 GB of memory on board and the outer box indicated check mark boxes that were at 1, 2 or 4 GB.
 It’s unknown if any larger memory versions are or will ever become available (we don't think so) ?
 There is no option for any slide in memory cards to increase the storage capacity.

 The built in “off air” digital recorder turns out to be the same lousy recording quality as the “voice” recording mode (it actually uses the same “voice” mode with it’s built in microphone).
 Format that is only WAV at 32 kbps, 4 bit, sample rate only at 8 kHz.
 It records in mono only, so if someone is thinking of recording a FM broadcast in Stereo, forget it.

-With no MPWhen 3 files loaded, the total time for internal recordings is a shade over 70 hours.
-The Voice and Music(MP3) modes both share the same 1 GB memory. one engages the recorder the time left within the flash memory is displayed for about a second made (dont blink).
-It then shows the elapsed time of the recording being as long as its in this mode.
+With no MP3 files loaded, the total time for internal recordings is a shade over 70 hours.
+The “Voice” and “Music”(MP3) modes both share the same 1 GB memory. one engages the recorder the time left within the flash memory is displayed for about a second made (don’t blink).
+It then shows the elapsed time of the recording being as long as it’s in this mode.

 One plus is the radio can be tuned about with the recorder in operation.
 With the DE1121, this is not possible.
 It’s easy to engage the recorder too, just hold the “Rec” button for a second and it takes off after a delay of a few seconds.
 Much easier over the DE1121 to start record, but again there is no quality setting either.